Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

 In the coniferous stands, the wind speed is reduced, and snow is accumulated on the trees.
 This provides a much better cover than a field would.
 As more snow accumulates in these spaces, the deer will be at a higher temperature at night than they would normally be.
 This helps them sleep better as they know the cold will not get to them.

 The shelters they choose are not far from the place where they usually live in other seasons.
-They typically spend the nights in their shelters, trying to warm up, using the warmth of the herd.
+They typically spend the nights in their shelters, trying to warm up, using the herd’s warmth.
 They also take advantage of the ground with thermal cover from the blanket of snow.
 Once they wake, they go out to look for food and stretch their legs a little.

 Some deer, depending on their location, choose to change their diet.
 Their diet is a way to survive the winter and be able to adapt without significant problems.